Hamsters Playing Dead: The Surprising Truth about This Behavior

 - Altered vital signs: the breathing of a dying hamster will be choppy, the heart rate might slow down, and the body temperature might drop.
 The mucous membranes will also take more than two minutes to reclaim their typical colors when pressed.
 In poisoning cases, a hamster’s mucous membranes are bluish or whitish.

-How to Dispose a Dead Hamster?
+How to Dispose of a Dead Hamster?

-Immediately after its death, place your hamster in a shoebox, paper bag or towel to keep flies from settling on it and slow the decomposition process.
+Immediately after its death, place your hamster in a shoebox, paper bag, or towel to keep flies from settling on it and slow the decomposition process.
 Your two main alternatives for the hamster’s disposal are burying or cremation.

 Cremation is generally more expensive compared to burial.
 A biodegradable pet casket is an excellent choice for burying so that scavengers do not dig up and eat your hamster’s remains.